 Another difference in this laptop graphics card from its regular RTX 2080 counterpart is in its drivers.
 The Max-Q specialty optimizes efficiency rather than the performance to serve the purpose of a graphics card for laptops with thinner lap-happy architecture.
 However, you won’t be deprived of enjoying any demanding 4k games on maximum details.

 - Low power-hungry design is best suited for thin laptops

 - Raytracing may reduce a lot of framerates.

-The 16nm FinFET process is the basis of the GP104 chip architecture of this graphics card for laptop.
+The 16nm FinFET process is the basis of the GP104 chip architecture of this graphics card for laptops.
 However, the Max-Q design reduced the power consumption between 90-110 Watt (TGP), whereas the desktop version demands 180 Watt.
-According to NVIDIA, their Optimus engineering combined with Battery Boost technology expands the battery life around double the general life-span of a battery in Max-Q empowered GPU chips.
+According to NVIDIA, their Optimus engineering, combined with Battery Boost technology, expands the battery life around double the general life-span of a battery in Max-Q empowered GPU chips.

 - Similar to RTX 2080 Max-Q

 - Similar speed as regular GTX 1070 and also slower than that sometimes